 All of Blackpool’s main seawall is relatively new.
 The £100m+ project was fully completed in 2012.
 It incorporates revetments known as ‘Spanish Steps’.
 They’re fabulous at dissipating the energy of the waves – with the added bonus of creating unrestricted access to the beach and plenty of places to sit.
 You’ll also see some smaller sections of more traditional sea wall.

-They’re designed to sap the energy out of the waves and prevent overtopping.
-As you stand against the steps and watch the sea bash into them, you can actually see the energy of the waves being dissipated as they climb the stairs.
+They’re designed to sap the energy out of the sea and prevent overtopping.
+Stand against the steps at high tide and watch the waves bash into them.
+You can actually see their energy being dissipated as the waves climb the stairs.

 What lies underground at Blackpool South Shore?

-Do you remember the famous windmill which stood here?
-It actually used to house the old pumping station before the sewage system was upgraded.
+Do you remember the famous windmill which once stood here?
+It used to house the old pumping station before the sewage system was upgraded.
 You can just see it in this old photo below.
 There are more old Blackpool photos here.

-Waterloo Headland and Blackpool South Shore Beach
+St Chad’s & Waterloo Headland and Blackpool South Shore Beach

+It’s a great big, wide open space.
+Perfect for walks in winter or summer, with great access to the beach.
 There are more miles of golden sands for you to explore at Waterloo Headland, and more Spanish Steps to sit on, catch your breath and enjoy the views.